onecompiler/docs/typescript.md

 # Typescript Online Compiler

 Write, Run & Share Typescript code online using OneCompiler's Typescript online compiler for free.
 It's one of the robust, feature-rich online compilers for Typescript language.
 Getting started with the OneCompiler's Typescript editor is easy and fast.
-The editor shows sample boilerplate code when you choose language as Typescript.
-OneCompiler also has reference programs, where you can look for the sample programs and start learning.
-Happy learning!!
+The editor shows sample boilerplate code when you choose language as Typescript and start coding.
+Happy learning!

 # About Typescript